 Examples of serious offences that constitute acts of gross misconduct and potentially could lead to an employee's dismissal have been attached as Appendix 1.
+The Council will take appropriate professional advice before a Gross Misconduct decision is made.

 Where misconduct is related to inappropriate conduct towards a child or vulnerable adult and it is perceived that the individual may pose a risk to children or vulnerable adults, details of the offence will be passed to the relevant external authorities by the Council.